lensfun/lensfun.github.io/README.md

 See the [GitHub Pages Help](https://help.github.com/en/categories/github-pages-basics) for further details how to use and configure this repo.

+This page also distributes the data to update the calibration data (lensfun-update-data).
+Every deployment with the Github Actions workflow updates the data and also builds the latest docs with Doxygen.

 ### Technical background ###

 The website is based on __Jekyll__ which is a static website generator.
 See http://jekyllrb.com/ for more information.